renaudallard/sniproxy/README.md

 - Keep process in foreground (not daemonize)
 - Not drop privileges (runs as invoking user)
 - Show detailed resolver tracing on stderr/error log to troubleshoot DNS issues

-### Configuration Testing

-Validate configuration syntax:

-    sniproxy-cfg -c /path/to/config.conf

-Use `-p` to dump the normalized configuration when you need to inspect the resolved listener/table definitions.

 Project Status
 --------------